bjornwarmedal/osr-character-generator/README.md

 # OSR Character Generator
 Javascript libraries for generating characters for tabletop rpgs similar to early versions of the first rpg.

+Try it by cloning the project and opening dist/index.html in your browser!

 ## Creating a Character

 Import `main.js` into your web page.
 Calling the function `Character()` returns a Character object, which contains the necessary stats for an OSR character: